 The object of the trust is to provide and assist in the provision of facilities for education not normally provided by the local education authorities.
 The trust was initially established from the savings derived from the closure of schools for one day as part of the Queen’s Silver Jubilee in 1977.
 Over the years some smaller bequests have been subsumed into the Jubilee Trust; these include the ‘James Potter’ bequest.
 This particular bequest is intended for low-income families and adults who require financial assistance in education, or to pay for an apprenticeship to a trade or profession.

 This trust has supported a range of education initiatives, including the development of new play areas in schools.
 Additionally, it has supported students opting for a gap-year opportunity before higher education, and in special circumstances it has helped mature students access learning and training opportunities.

 The above are examples of the types of project that the trust can support.
 However, each application will be assessed on merit.

-Regarding applications for 2019, it's with regret that due to lack of funds the decision has been made by the trustees to limit the uniform grant (as part of the Jubilee Trust), therefore it will only be open to those applicants who haven't applied before.
+Regarding applications, it's with regret that due to lack of funds the decision has been made by the trustees to limit the uniform grant (as part of the Jubilee Trust), therefore it will only be open to those applicants who haven't applied before.
 This is because the Jubilee Trust’s funds have been used up over the last four years, and the remaining balance is now very low.
 Jubilee Trust funds, unfortunately, aren't replaced.
-There's a limited budget for 2019, and therefore once this has gone any further applications won't be accepted.
+There's a limited budget for 2020, and therefore once this has gone any further applications won't be accepted.